We are committed to high standards of corporate governance

-The Bank of Cyprus is committed to high standards of corporate governance.
-The key values of corporate governance that the Bank of Cyprus implements are the following:
+The key principles of corporate governance that the Bank of Cyprus implements are the following:

-- The Board consists of at least 50% independent members, other non-executive members as well as at least two executive members.
+- The Board consists of at least 50% independent members (excluding the Chairman), other non-executive members as well as at least two executive members.
 The roles of Chairperson of the Board and Chief Executive Officer (CEO) are separate and clearly established and assigned to two different persons.
-The Board strives to be sufficiently diverse as regards age, educational and professional background and other distinctions and has instituted a diversity policy to promote the Board’s strategy in achieving its target for the representation of the underrepresented gender on the Board.
+The Board strives to be sufficiently diverse as regards age, gender, educational and professional background and other distinctions and has instituted a diversity policy to promote the Board’s strategy.

-- The Risk Committee made up of non-executive members most of whom are independent, is responsible for the development of an internal risk management framework and its integration with the Bank’s decision making process, covering the whole spectrum of the Group’s activities and units as well as subsidiaries.
+- The Risk Committee made up of non-executive members most of whom are independent, plays a key role in setting the risk appetite and strategy of the Group and ensuring compliance with risk management strategy, policies and regulations.
+It is responsible for the development of an internal risk management framework and its integration with the Bank’s decision making process, covering the whole spectrum of the Group’s activities and units as well as subsidiaries.

 - The Corporate Governance Compliance Officer reviews the effectiveness and adequacy of the corporate governance policy of the Group in coordination with the Nominations and Corporate Governance Committee, and makes appropriate recommendations to the Board.